IQSS/dataverse/doc/Sphinx/source/index.rst

 ..
-Harvard Dataverse Network Documentation master file, created by sphinx-quickstart on Mon Jan 13 15:30:58 2014.
+Dataverse Documentation master file, created by sphinx-quickstart on Mon Jan 13 15:30:58 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Dataverse Network Guides (Testing for 4.0)
+Dataverse Guides (Testing for 4.0)
 =======================================================

 Contents: